Alkyne zipper reaction: Equilibrium

 The alkyne zipper occurs through repeated isomerizations between an alkyne and an allene.

 First, the base deprotonates the less-substituted methylene adjacent to the alkyne group, to form an allene anion.

 The anion reprotonates, but at the other end.
 Then the base attacks the same lesser-substituted carbon on the allene, catalyzing a similar process to form an alkyne:

 Through repetition, the alkyne/allene pseudoparticle can move arbitrarily along an unsubstituted alkane chain.
 When a terminal alkyne is achieved, the base instead attacks and removes the terminal proton.

 A mild acid workup quenches the equilibrium before reprotonating the acetylide anion.

 Choice of base

 The alkyne zipper reaction requires a base strong enough to deprotonate the final alkyne to form a terminal alkynylide anion salt.
 Otherwise, the base sets up an isomerization equilibrium, but internal alkynes are thermodynamically favored over terminal alkynes.

 Potash amides, from the reaction of potassium hydride and a diamine, are sufficient, and the state of the art in 1975 was potassium 1,3-diaminopropanide, generated in situ from potassium hydride in 1,3-diaminopropane solvent.

 Ethylenediamine cannot replace 1,3-diaminopropane.

-Potassium hydride is expensive and hazardous, and a LiCKOR base is an acceptable substitute.
+As potassium hydride is expensive and hazardous, LiCKOR base is an acceptable substitute.

 In the synthesis of 9-decyn-1-ol from 2-decyn-1-ol, a mixture of lithium 1,3-diaminopropanide and potassium tert-butoxide affords yields of approximately 85%: